Wednesday, October 28, 2015

 The CryptO'pinion?

 Having said that, Black Lamp is up there with many other ST legends.
 It's a classic and nothing short of a fun-filled, hectic adventure which also looks and sounds amazing.
 Sure, the aesthetics don't matter, but it's good to have them isn't it?
-I think everyone should play this platformer and experience just what the kingdom of Allegorid offers - it's challenging, addictive and very rewarding.
+I think everyone should play this platformer and experience just what the Kingdom of Allegorid offers - it's challenging, addictive and very rewarding.
 You won't regret booting up Black Lamp whatsoever, I guarantee it.

 One of my favourite Atari ST games.